 “How did you decide on your major?”

-A variation on the “What do you like about your job?” question, this question gets more at someone’s hopes and dreams.
+A variation on the “What do you like about your job?” question.
+This open ended question to ask a girl gets more at someone’s hopes and dreams.
 Think about it: Choosing a college major is, for a lot of people, one of the only big decisions they make on the basis of passion.
 Even majors like pre-med and law tell you more about a person’s dreams than what they think is “realistic.”

 “How did you two become friends?”

 When you approach groups of women or even mixed groups, it’s smart to involve everyone in the conversation.
 Because you are interjecting, it’s your responsibility — and part of the fun! — to engage every person in the immediate group, even if your focus is on one person in particular.
-Asking how these people became friends is an excellent place to start.
+Open ended questions to ask a girl about how everyone became friends is an excellent place to start.

 In addition to ingratiating yourself with their circle, you’ll also learn a great deal about their past.
 As they talk, listen carefully for revelations of their interests and priorities.
 You can avoid becoming a mere audience for their life story by using their response to create new, organic questions, and building a conversation from there.